I Like To Move It -- Computation Instead of Data in the Brain: Introduction

-In this work, we will develop two algorithms for improving MSP; one building on Barnes--Hut like previous work~\cite{Rinke2018}, and one approximating the spikes of the neurons.
-Our work will, just as virtually all previous work, use the Message Passing Interface (MPI)~\cite{mpi41} as a convenient standard for processes to communicate, distribute work, and share data.
-Firstly, we modify the Barnes--Hut approximation to be \textit{location aware} in the following sense: Until now, the neurons have been stored in a spatial octree, which is itself distributed~\cite{Rinke2018}.
-The upper portion is replicated on all MPI ranks, while the subtrees below a certain level are stored at different MPI ranks.
-Whenever a neuron needs data from an MPI rank other than the one responsible for the neuron, it downloads the data via RMA.
-In our new version, we send the neuron to the other MPI rank and move the computation instead of the data.
-Although this does not reduce the computational complexity, it does reduce the communication complexity from logarithmic in the number of neurons to constant on a per-neuron basis.
+In this study, we introduce two algorithms designed to enhance MSP; one extends the Barnes--Hut algorithm used in prior research~\cite{Rinke2018}, and another approximates neuronal spikes.
+Our approach, like nearly all preceding work, employs the Message Passing Interface (MPI)~\cite{mpi41} as a standard framework for process communication, workload distribution, and data sharing.
+Initially, we enhance the Barnes--Hut algorithm to be \textit{location aware} as follows: Previously, neurons were organized within a spatial octree, which was itself distributed~\cite{Rinke2018}.
+The upper section was duplicated across all MPI ranks, while subtrees beneath a specific level were allocated to different MPI ranks.
+When a neuron required data from an MPI rank other than the one managing the neuron, it retrieved the data through \fabian{remote memory access (RMA)}. \fabian{This allows the requesting MPI rank to access the data without active involvement of the ``sending'' MPI rank, simplifying the communication scheme.} In our improved version, we transfer the neuron to the appropriate MPI rank and relocate the computation rather than moving the data.
+While this does not decrease the computational complexity, it reduces the communication complexity from logarithmic dependence on the neuron count to constant per neuron.

 Secondly, we reduce the bottleneck caused by synchronizing the spiking behavior every time step.
 Instead, we propose an algorithm to approximate the firing rates of neurons by their frequency.
 This allows us to drastically reduce the number of synchronization points while preserving the general activity pattern.
-In contrast to our new connectivity-update algorithm, this one alters the simulation results concerning the underlying model, as it introduces an additional layer of approximation.
+In contrast to our new connectivity update algorithm, this one alters the simulation results concerning the underlying model, as it introduces an additional layer of approximation.
 While, in theory, this could introduce ripple effects that drastically change the dynamics of the network, in practice, this is not the case.
 We observe a slight deviation between our approximation and the ``ground truth'' (also only a model), but this difference has no wider practical consequences.

 In Section~\ref{sec:related}, we review work on neuron models, other simulations of plasticity, full-scale simulations of neuronal activity, and applications of the Barnes--Hut algorithm in computational biology.
 Following this, in Section~\ref{sec:background}, we introduce all relevant models for our work as background, including basic terminology.
 In Section~\ref{sec:implementation}, we introduce our two algorithms, explain their pros and cons, and dive into implementation details.
 Our evaluation in Section~\ref{sec:results} focuses on the speed of our algorithms compared to the status quo, the qualitative changes of the simulation results, and a theoretical analysis of our optimizations.
 Lastly, we conclude our work in Section~\ref{sec:conclusion} and give an outlook on what can and should be done (on the computer-science side) in the future of whole-brain structural plasticity.